meilisearch/documentation/reference/api/overview.md

 #### Response compression

-Meilisearch compresses a response if the request contains the `Accept-Encoding: gzip` header:
+Meilisearch compresses a response if the request contains the `Accept-Encoding` header.
+The code sample below uses the `gzip` algorithm:

 <CodeSamples id="api_reference_response_gzip_1" />